 Often shoppers wishing to purchase items at the Farmers’ Market do not have cash (only debit or credit cards) and many vendors do not accept this form of payment.
 In order to remedy this, the Market sells tokens at the Parks & Recreation Merchant Services Booth, which is located next to the restrooms at Millennium Plaza Park.
 These tokens can be used to purchase items from ALL vendors (excluding City of Lake Oswego representatives).
+Please note that $5 token program has been temporarily suspended due to COVID-19.
+SNAP tokens remain with matching up to $20 per week.

 - Tokens may be purchased using a credit or debit card that is backed by VISA, Discover or MasterCard.